Hit-and-Run Accidents – What Can You Do?

 All too often, insurance companies try to dispute a claim or pay less than the full value of the policy.
 It’s not surprising, considering that they are in the business of taking in as much as possible in premiums and paying out as little as they can in claims.
 It’s how they make a profit.
 And though the majority of these firms are those that provide only “minimum coverage,” the well-known carriers are not above the same practices of delaying compensation or offering less money than victims are entitled to.
 More common methods include:

 Hit-and-run accident victims or those hit by uninsured/underinsured drivers should think twice before dealing with any insurance company that disputes legitimate injury claims.
-The Toledo hit-and-run lawyers at Gallon, Takacs & Boissoneault continue to protect the welfare of injured drivers and their families throughout Northwest Ohio and Southeast Michigan and have done so for more than 50 years.
-Contact us for a free consultation if you have been injured by a hit-and-run/uninsured driver in Toledo, Findlay, Lima, Sandusky, Oregon, Defiance, Fremont or the surrounding communities at 419-843-6663 or fill out our online contact form.
+The Toledo hit-and-run lawyers at Gallon, Takacs & Boissoneault continue to protect the welfare of injured drivers and their families throughout Northwest Ohio and Southeast Michigan and have done so for more than 60 years.
+Contact us for a free consultation if you have been injured by a hit-and-run/uninsured driver at 419-843-6663 or fill out our online contact form.